Infineon/DC-Motor-Control-BTN8982TA/README.md

 Please follow the example sketches in the /examples directory in this library to learn more about the usage of the library.

 ## PCB Design Data
-In case you want to change the design or reuse it for your own projects, please find the XMC 2Go board design for EAGLE under the following link:
+In case you want to change the design or reuse it for your own projects, please find the board design for EAGLE under the following link:

 [DC Motor Control Shield Design Data](https://www.infineon.com/dgdl/Infineon-DC_Motor_Control_Shield-PCB-v01_00-EN.zip?fileId=5546d4624cb7f111014cc23eebe1325f&sd=t)